captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## JUNIOR:
-Right -- so the phrase; “Easy Does It -- But Do It” -- that means what to you?
+Right—so the phrase; “Easy Does It—But Do It”—that means what to you?

 ---

 ## OSWALDO:
-....
-Means I should go to the Bronx and face my shit?
+.…Means I should go to the Bronx and face my shit?

 ---

 ## JUNIOR:
-So -- go do that then -- right, brother?
+So—go do that then—right, brother?

 ---

 ## POPS:
-Yeah, yeah -- never mind all that -- now what’s this big box you bringing into my house?
+Yeah, yeah—never mind all that—now what’s this big box you bringing into my house?

 ---